Classification of $2$-component virtual links up to $\Xi$-moves: Introduction

-Note that Ohyama and Yoshikawa~\cite{OY} obtained the same result independently.
+We remark that Ohyama and Yoshikawa~\cite{OY} obtained the same result independently.

 In this paper, we push further this study by classifying $2$-component virtual links up to $\Xi$-moves.
-Quite surprisingly, the situation turns out to be very different depending on the \emph{parity} of the link.
-A $2$-component virtual link is called {\em odd}, resp.~{\em even}, if the number of classical crossings involving both components is odd, resp.~even (Definition \ref{defparity}).
+The situation turns out to be very different depending on the \emph{parity} of a virtual link.
+A $2$-component virtual link is called {\em odd} (resp.~{\em even}) if the number of classical crossings involving both components is odd (resp.~even) (Definition \ref{defparity}).
 Notice that the set of $2$-component even virtual links contains that of classical $2$-component links.

-In the odd case, we obtain the following.
+In the odd case, we have the following.

 \begin{theorem} Let $L=K_{1}\cup K_{2}$ and $L'=K'_{1}\cup K'_{2}$ be $2$-component odd virtual links.
 Then the following are equivalent. \begin{enumerate} \item[(i)] $L$ and $L'$ are related by a finite sequence of $\Xi$-moves. \item[(ii)] ${\rm Lk}(K_{1},K_{2})={\rm Lk}(K'_{1},K'_{2})$ and ${\rm Lk}(K_{2},K_{1})={\rm Lk}(K'_{2},K'_{1})$. \end{enumerate} \end{theorem}